Confused by Collies?

 The word “quirks” was invented for sheepdogs.

-If you are interested in learning more about their history and some understanding of what gather-herding is you can download the Lessons from my Border Collie course here.
+If you are interested in learning more about their history and some understanding of what gather-herding is you can enrol on the Learning About Border Collies course.

 Build the Learning